How to remove medical bills from credit report?

 9. Consult Legal Assistance if Needed:

-Should you encounter challenges or face persistent inaccuracies, it may be prudent to seek legal assistance from a consumer protection attorney or credit repair company specializing in medical bill disputes.
+Should you run into difficulties or ongoing mistakes, it would be wise to consult a consumer protection attorney or credit repair organization focused on medical bill disputes.